DragonMinded/libdragon/README.md

 On a machine with node.js (>= 7.6) & docker you can simply do in this repository's root;

+    npm install

+to install all necessary dependencies and;

     npm run download

 to download the toolchain image from docker repository.
 If you instead prefer to build it on your computer do;